mzpqnxow/build-silc-debian/README.md

 $ silc

 You should be all set!
+Note it will ask you for a passphrase.
+This is for your client's private key, not for the server!